aginies/Deploy_HA_SLE_cluster/README.md

 # HA QA semi auto test suite

-Goal: quickly deploy HA VM guest and run basic test This will configure:
+Goal: quickly deploy HA nodes (Virtual Machine) and run basic test.
+This will configure:
-* a pre-configured KVM host
+* a KVM host
 * 4 HA nodes

+All configurations files on the host are dedicated for this cluster, which means this should not interact or destroy any other configuration (pool, net, etc...)

 please report any bugs or improvment: https://github.com/aginies/Deploy_HA_SLE_cluster.git

-default root password: "a"
+*NOTE*: default root password for Virtual Machine is: "a"

 * *WARNING* All guest installation will be done at the same time;
 * *NOTE* you need an HA DVD rom and an SLE12SPX ISO DVD rom.
 * *NOTE* Host server should be a SLE or an openSUSE (will use zypper)
+* *WARNING* running the script will erase all previous configuration

 ## HA_testsuite_host_conf.sh
-Configure the host
+Configure the host:
+* install virtualization tools and restart libvirtd
+* generate an ssh root key, and prepare a config to connect to HA nodes
+* pre-configure pssh (generate an /etc/hanodes)
+* add HA nodes in /etc/hosts
+* create a Virtual Network: DHCP with host/mac/name/ip for HA nodes
+* create an SBD pool
+* prepapre an image (raw) which contains autoyast file

 ## HA_testsuite_deploy.sh
 Install all nodes with needed data
+* clean-up all previous data: VM definition, VM images
+* create an hapool to store VM images
+* install all HA VM (using screen)
+* display information how to copy host root key to HA nodes (VM)

 ## HA_testsuite_runtests.sh
 Finish the nodes installation and run some tests